 Learn about the virus, how it spreads, and how we’re responding in Peel.

-Monkeypox is a viral illness that causes fever, headache, swollen lymph nodes and tiredness, followed by a rash over a person’s body.
+Monkeypox is a viral illness that causes fever, headache, swollen lymph nodes, body aches and tiredness, followed by a rash over a person’s body.
 It’s usually spread by very close contact with someone who has the virus.

-- Through close, physical contact with someone who has monkeypox (especially from contact with the rash, bodily fluids, and/or scabs) like when hugging, having sex or providing care.
+- Close, physical contact with someone who has monkeypox (especially from contact with the rash, bodily fluids, or scabs) like when hugging, having sex or providing care.

-- Contact with objects, fabrics and surfaces used by someone who has the virus.
+- Contact with objects, fabrics and surfaces used by someone who has monkeypox

 The virus enters the body through breaks in the skin or through the eyes and mouth or other mucus membranes.